TheQwertiest/foo_spider_monkey_panel/component/samples/readme.md

          Should work on any system.

 ### Usage
-Simply copy the text from any .txt file inside the various folders in to a panel's configuration dialog.
+Simply copy the text from any .txt (or .js for "basic") file inside the various folders in to a panel's configuration dialog.

 - "basic":
          Some very simple samples that are referred to from "js_doc/Interfaces.js" and